murshidazher/terraform-jenkins/README.md

 Go to the ec2 instance and check the key-pair you would see the key called `javahome-web`.

 ## EC2 Auto Scaling

+> Configurations are found in [autoscaling.tf](02.networking/autoscaling.tf)

+Next, we need to create auto-scaling for high availability.
+We also need to create a key-pair for this ssh which is created previously.

+You can check the effect on `aws console `> `EC2 management console` > `launch config` and `auto scaling groups`.

+Now, we can remove the `web-ec2.tf` script since its no longer needed to create ec2 instances manually since its managed by the autoscaling group.

 ## Route53 For ELB